featured image

 • Regex fundamentals: character classes, word boundaries (\b), re.finditer() vs re.search()

-• python-docx object model: Document, Section, Paragraph, Run — and how Word stores text as a sequence of runs within paragraphs
+• python-docx object model: Document, Section, Paragraph, Run — and how Word stores text as runs within paragraphs

 • Dictionary patterns: using dicts as lookup tables and as simple state machines